Asiya338/Memories_Project_MERN/server/README.md

 - `bcryptjs`: To hash user passwords securely before storing them.
 - `cors`: To handle cross-origin requests between the frontend and backend.
 - `dotenv`: To load environment variables for sensitive data like API keys.
-- `body-parser`: Middleware to parse incoming request bodies, making it easy to work with POST requests.
 - `nodemon`: Development tool that automatically restarts the server when file changes are detected.

 ## Getting Started